Elizabeth Warren Reportedly Lied About Losing Her Teaching Job Because She Was Pregnant

 “My husband’s view of it was, ‘Stay home.
 We have children, we’ll have more children, you’ll love this.’
 And I was very restless about it.”

-After returning to Oklahoma, Warren said she studied and eventually went to school at Rutgers Law School in New Jersey.
+After returning to Oklahoma, Warren said she studied and eventually attended Rutgers Law School in New Jersey.

 So good to join @SEIU today to talk about how we can return power to working people by protecting and strengthening unions.
 Together, we’re going to make big, structural change! pic.twitter.com/muppIgyVHD